Disentangling Structure and Style: Political Bias Detection in News by Inducing Document Hierarchy: Structural Analysis

 \subsubsection{Cluster 1 - Straight News with the Inverted Pyramid Structure}

 Our classifier identified that the main sentences in cluster 1 were located in the first quarter of the article, indicating the use of the \textit{inverted pyramid structure} \citep{group2013news}.
 In this structure, the \textit{lead} paragraph contains the core information of the news story, while subsequent paragraphs are arranged in decreasing order of importance \citep{van1985structures}.
-By presenting the essential details at the beginning, readers can rapidly comprehend the main points of the article, resulting in a shorter and more concise article \citep{doi:10.1080/1461670032000136596}.
-These characteristics of straight news using the inverted pyramid structure are reflected in the average length of articles and the average number of biased sentences shown in Table~\ref{tab:cluster-stat}.
-The sample articles for cluster 1 appear in Appendix~\ref{ap:sample_cluster_1}.
+By presenting the essential details at the beginning, readers can rapidly comprehend the main points of the article, resulting in a shorter article \citep{doi:10.1080/1461670032000136596}.
+These characteristics of straight news using the inverted pyramid structure are reflected in the lower article length and fewer biased sentences, which is shown in Table~\ref{tab:cluster-stat}.